Flow morphology and patterns in porous media convection: A persistent homology analysis: Effect of the domain size

-To illustrate the combined effect that domain size and periodic boundary conditions in the horizontal directions have on the flow morphology, we consider the case at $\ra=10^2$, corresponding to simulation C2 in table~\ref{tab:rb}.
+To illustrate the combined effect that, at low $\ra$, domain size and periodic boundary conditions in the horizontal directions have on the flow morphology, we consider the case at $\ra=10^2$, corresponding to simulation C2 in table~\ref{tab:rb}.
 In addition to C2 ($L=40$), we perform additional simulations at smaller values of $L_1=L_2=L$.
-To make sure that the steady-state is achieved, the simulations are run for $t>5,000$.
+To ensure that steady state is achieved, the simulations are run for $t>5,000$.
 Figure~\ref{fig:infldom} then shows the temperature field in the centre of the domain at the final time instant.
 A gradual increase of the domain size $L$ allows us to observe the change from structures spanning the entire domain in the horizontal direction (figure~\ref{fig:infldom}a) to a more chaotic flow organization (figure~\ref{fig:infldom}d-e).
 Such transition, however, only mildly affects the Nusselt number, which varies between and 2.54 ($L=5$, figure~\ref{fig:infldom}b) and 2.61 ($L=2$, figure~\ref{fig:infldom}a).